saulRM10/workoutLog/README.md

 With workoutLog you can track your workouts:

-Step 1. create a workout/ routine.
+1. create a workout/ routine.
-Step 2. create an exercise, provide the name of the exercise, number of sets, number of reps and amount of weight used.
+2. create an exercise, provide the name of the exercise, number of sets, number of reps and amount of weight used.
-Step 3.
-Repeat ‘Step 2’ until you finish your workout/routine.
+3. Repeat ‘Step 2’ until you finish your workout/routine.

 ## Insatall Instructions